Pjaerr/joshuaj.co.uk/src/blogposts/lets-create-data-vis-svelte.md

 export default app
 ```

-This is our entry file, this is the only file that is not actually written in the "Svelte" syntax (I say that loosely as Svelte is very similar to JavaScript).

-We create a new instance of our `App.svelte` component and tell it to add itself to the body of the page using `target: document.body`.
-We then tell it that we want any animations/transitions on this component and its children to happen when we first load the component.
-(By default Svelte only plays animations/transitions when a component is mounted for a second time).
+This is our entry file where we create a new instance of our `App.svelte` component and tell it to add itself to the body of the page using `target: document.body`.
+We then tell it that we want any animations/transitions on this component and its children to happen when we first load the component (By default Svelte only plays animations/transitions when a component is mounted for a second time).
 We do this by adding the `intro: true` property, this is important as we want to animate the map by drawing it when you first load the page.

 Once you have done this, you won't see anything on the page as you need to edit the `App.svelte` file.
 As a test, let's pull in our Regions and put their names onto the screen using a Svelte `#each` loop.